vadi2/DHP-temp/input/pagecontent/services.md

 The MDM Service ensures the timeliness, reliability, and accessibility of information, thereby supporting effective coordination, adherence to regulatory requirements, and the safe and high-quality provision of healthcare services.

-The MDM Service is not merely an auxiliary module, but rather the foundation of Uzbekistan’s digital healthcare transformation.
+The MDM Service is not merely an auxiliary module, but rather the foundation of Uzbekistan's digital healthcare transformation.
 It ensures high data quality, interoperability, and security, while supporting the implementation of initiatives within the DHP.
 The development and implementation of the MDM, based on international standards and integrated with national systems, demonstrate a sustainable and scalable approach to the establishment of a digital healthcare ecosystem.

 ### Metadata and Security Management
 As part of the development of the Digital Health Platform (DHP), the Metadata and Security Management component plays a key role in metadata management, ensuring information security, and implementing access control mechanisms.

 The development and implementation of this service are driven by the need to standardize processes related to the description, structuring, protection, and auditing of data stored and processed within the DHP, as well as to ensure compliance with legal requirements in the fields of information security, personal data protection, and healthcare regulations.